eharuncan/ExampleLeetCodeProblems/README.md

 # LeetCodeProblems
-An Example Console App about Resolving of Some Leet Code Problems which uses JDK11
+An Example Console App about Resolving of Some Leet Code Problems

+which uses Maven and JDK11